-Even with the best intentions, the fact remains that construction work is a high risk activity and accidents can occasionally happen.
-Head injuries can come from falling objects; striking fixed objects, such as unprotected ends of scaffolding poles or other projections; or from restricted headroom.
-Wearing a hard hat can prevent, or at least reduce the severity of, a head injury.
-They can also incorporate a number of additional features, including:
+Construction work is a high-risk activity, and accidents can occasionally happen even on the most diligent worksites.
+Head injuries can come from various sources: falling objects, fixed objects like unprotected ends of scaffolding poles or other projections and areas with restricted headroom.
+Wearing a hard hat can prevent or reduce the severity of a head injury.

 - A rain gutter